astro-informatics/sleplet/paper/paper.md

 # Demonstration

 The following two methods are equivalent.
-This example leverages `plotly` to display the first Slepian wavelet of a South America region on a dataset of the topography of the Earth (as seen in [@Roddy2022]).
+This example leverages `plotly` to display the first Slepian wavelet of a South America region on a dataset of the topography of the Earth - as seen in [@Roddy2022].

 ## Command Line Interface